hoholam0112/MySettings/README.md

 # My Settings
-This codes are tested on Ubuntu 16.04 and 18.04.
+This codes have been tested on Ubuntu 16.04 and 18.04.
 Don't try to run this code in other machines.
 ## Vim
 First, download this git repo to your local machine.
 ```